Josephine Skriver Dazzles In Ultra-Tight Workout Outfit That Bares Her Busty Chest

 As the model shoots a huge, happy smile towards the camera, her brown hair spills loosely over to one side and down her back.
 She dons a touch of makeup, including black lashes and pink, glossy lips.
 She accessorizes with a silver necklace, bracelet, and shiny ring.

 In the caption of the post, Josephine writes that she believes the best workout is laughing.
-Her six million followers expressed how much they loved seeing her happy and laughing and complimented her on her beauty.
+Her 6 million followers expressed how much they loved seeing her happy and laughing and complimented her on her beauty.
 Others wanted to know how her trip was going and left comments referencing Tokyo and the various attractions that she should visit.

-“my favorite ab workout!” one Instagram user joked in reference to the model’s caption.
+“My favorite ab workout!” one Instagram user joked in reference to the model’s caption.

 “So gorgeous as always,” another follower commented.